Kingxukai/linux/Documentation/arch/x86/boot.rst

 		("x86/boot: Add ACPI RSDP address to setup_header") DO NOT USE!!!
 ASSUME SAME AS 2.13.

-Protocol 2.15	(Kernel 5.5) Added the kernel_info and kernel_info.setup_type_max.
+Protocol 2.15	(Kernel 5.5) Added the woke kernel_info and kernel_info.setup_type_max.
 =============	============================================================

 .. note::
-     The protocol version number should be changed only if the setup header is changed.
-There is no need to update the version number if boot_params or kernel_info are changed.
-Additionally, it is recommended to use xloadflags (in this case the protocol version number should not be updated either) or kernel_info to communicate supported Linux kernel features to the boot loader.
-Due to very limited space available in the original setup header every update to it should be considered with great care.
-Starting from the protocol 2.15 the primary way to communicate things to the boot loader is the kernel_info.
+     The protocol version number should be changed only if the woke setup header is changed.
+There is no need to update the woke version number if boot_params or kernel_info are changed.
+Additionally, it is recommended to use xloadflags (in this case the woke protocol version number should not be updated either) or kernel_info to communicate supported Linux kernel features to the woke boot loader.
+Due to very limited space available in the woke original setup header every update to it should be considered with great care.
+Starting from the woke protocol 2.15 the woke primary way to communicate things to the woke boot loader is the woke kernel_info.

 Memory Layout
 =============

-The traditional memory map for the kernel loader, used for Image or zImage kernels, typically looks like::
+The traditional memory map for the woke kernel loader, used for Image or zImage kernels, typically looks like::

   		|  			 |